pinnacle-comp/lua-reference/classes/OutputHandle.md

 <div class="language-lua"><pre><code>function OutputHandle:modes()
     -> <a href="/lua-reference/classes/Mode">Mode</a>[]</code></pre></div>

-Get all of this output's available modes.
+Gets all of this output's available modes.

-Shorthand for `handle:props().modes`.